Meet Our Team

 Meet Tamera Gweth, our Partnerships and Fundraising Officer.

-Tamera is a first-year Law student at Brunel University London with a strong interest in Commercial Law and International Arbitration.
-She is particularly drawn to the business-minded side of law, where she can help resolve disputes efficiently while keeping transactions on track.
+Tamera is a Law student at Brunel University London with a strong interest in Commercial Law and International Arbitration.
+Tamera is passionate about the business side of law and enjoys exploring how disputes can be resolved effectively while supporting successful transactions.

-As an aspiring solicitor, Tamera is passionate about developing strong client relationships through effective communication, active listening, and solution-focused thinking.
-Alongside her legal ambitions, she is committed to promoting inclusion and widening access to opportunities within the profession.
+As an aspiring Solicitor, Tamera values strong communication, active listening, and solution-focused thinking.
+Tamera is also committed to promoting inclusion and widening access to opportunities within the legal profession.

-Through her role at The BAME Woman in Law, Tamera Gweth hopes to learn from experienced practitioners, strengthen her legal skills, and contribute to a supportive community that empowers women from diverse backgrounds to thrive in law.
+Through her role at The BAME Woman in Law, Tamera hopes to grow her legal skills while supporting and empowering women from diverse backgrounds in law.

 -